mencargo/ror/README.md

 ## XBindKeys

-If your desktop environment doesn't offer a way to bind keys to commands — or if it's too limited — take a look at [XBindKeys](http://www.nongnu.org/xbindkeys/xbindkeys.html).
+If your desktop environment doesn't offer a way to bind keys to commands (or if it's too limited) take a look at [XBindKeys](http://www.nongnu.org/xbindkeys/xbindkeys.html).

 Example `.xbindkeysrc`:
 ```